The Roundup (2022 film)

-On accounting its box office performance, the film opened at number 1 at the South Korean box office and mobilized 467,525 admissions, which is the best opening for a Korean film in the last 882 days.
-It became first film in South Korea to register 10 million admissions in 2022 on 25th day.
-It is the 4th film starring Ma Dong-seok to break through the $10 million mark, and the 20th Korean film in history to achieve the feat.
-After being released in five countries, the film is currently ranked fifth in the global box office as of June 12.

-The film became the highest performing South Korean release since COVID-19 pandemic.
-Currently it is the top-grossing film of 2022 in South Korea, with gross of US$100.06 million and 12.59 million admissions, and also figures in the List of highest-grossing films in South Korea at 3rd place on the Domestic films by gross and at 9th place on the Domestic films by admissions as per the Korean Film Council.
+The film became the highest performing South Korean release since the COVID-19 pandemic.
+It grossed $101.2 million worldwide, becoming the highest-grossing Korean film of 2022 and the third-highest-grossing Korean film of all time.
+A sequel The Roundup: No Way Out was released in May 2023.

 Plot

 Four years after the sweeping operation in Garibong-dong, Detective Ma Seok-do and Captain Jeon Il-man head to Ho Chi Minh City, Vietnam to extradite a suspect Yoo Jong-hoon.
 After their arrival, they meet some Koreans living in Vietnam.
 Ma interrogates Jong-hoon, who reveals that he turned himself in because Lee Jong-du tried to kill him.
 Ma and Il-man leave for Jong-du's hideout, only to find him dead, where they learn about the duo's involvement with Kang Hae-sang, a vicious killer who has kidnapped and killed Koreans and several tourists, in exchange for money.
 Kang's one such victim is a wealthy young Korean named Choi Yong-gi.